 Ellie hunts deer for food, but her hunting is soon cut short as she encounters two men.
 They appear friendly at first, as the older man David sends the other to collect the medicine Ellie requires.
 She still expresses distrust of David, though the two are inevitably forced to work together to defend against a horde of infected.
 Ellie sets aside her suspicions and the two are able to ward the infected off.

-Joel and Ellie arrive on the outskirts of Tommy's civilization.
+Joel and Ellie arrive on the outskirts of Tommy's outpost.
 Ellie stops Joel and expresses survivor's guilt over the deaths of Riley, Tess, and Sam, asking Joel to swear to her that what he said about the Fireflies is true.
 Joel does, and Ellie replies with a quiet, "Okay."

 It's Ellie waking up for the first time and realizing that she can't rely on him anymore.
 She knows that she has to leave him, and make her own decisions and her own mistakes.